Build production RAG by putting MCP connectors in front of retrieval, not inside every app

 Cache discovery and budget transport latency before you tune embeddings

 Most production RAG bottlenecks are not where teams first look.
-The 2026 MCP roadmap puts transport evolution and scalability at the top of the protocol agenda, including stateless scaling and .well-known metadata for discovery, because remote MCP usage only works well if the control plane can scale like internet infrastructure rather than like a long-lived desktop session (2026 MCP roadmap).
-If your connector layer adds more latency than the retrieval it fronts, the protocol is not your feature anymore; it is your bottleneck.
+The 2026 MCP roadmap puts transport evolution and scalability at the top of the protocol agenda, including stateless scaling and .well-known metadata for discovery, because remote MCP usage only works well if the control plane can scale like internet infrastructure instead of a long-lived desktop session (2026 MCP roadmap).
+If your connector layer adds more latency than the retrieval it fronts, the protocol is your bottleneck.

 The production takeaway is simple.
 Measure p95 time from user question to retrieved context, not just vector query speed.
 A 40 ms ANN lookup does not help if you spend another 200 ms rediscovering capabilities or waiting on a badly placed remote server.
 The roadmap's emphasis on transport scale exists because protocol overhead becomes visible very quickly once retrieval moves off localhost (2026 MCP roadmap).